 AI and Quantum: The Future of UK Jobs

-Reeves pledged the UK will achieve “the fastest AI adoption in the G7,” leveraging government funding to accelerate growth.
-Former Deputy Prime Minister Sir Nick Clegg, now on the board of cloud platform provider Nscale, highlighted AI’s potential to spawn entirely new industries and job categories currently unimaginable.
+Reeves has pledged that the UK will achieve “the fastest AI adoption in the G7,” leveraging government funding to accelerate both research and commercialization.
+Former Deputy Prime Minister Sir Nick Clegg, who now serves on the board of cloud platform provider Nscale, underscored AI’s potential to spawn entirely new industries and job categories that are currently unimaginable.
+This forward-thinking vision reflects a broader strategy to embed cutting-edge technology at the heart of the UK’s economic future.

 Global Conflicts Threaten Economic Momentum